darmiyaev/PowerHouse-/README.md

 PowerHouse will have a book, an online course and a documentation.
 # Help
 You can help the PowerHouse project, you just add on to the code and I can merge it (if it should be)
+# Programming langauges used
+The compiler will be writtten in C++ and maybe changed to PowerHouse later on.
+The IDE will be written in C++ and maybe changed to PowerHouse later on.
+The course, book and documentation will be written in HTML, CSS and Javascript.